Nicola Lemon – Chair

 CEO, Brisbane Housing Corporation

-David Cant is the CEO of BHC a leading community housing provider in Queensland which owns over 1300 homes in Brisbane rented to low income households in housing need.
+David Cant is an Independent Director of PowerHousing Australia.
+He was previously the CEO of BHC a leading community housing provider in Queensland which owns over 1300 homes in Brisbane rented to low income households in housing need.

 All of David’s career has been committed to helping people in housing need, initially in the UK and for the last 15 years in Brisbane.